NCAR/geocat-comp/CONTRIBUTING.md

 Please first refer to [GeoCAT Contributor's Guide](https://geocat.ucar.edu/pages/contributing.html) for overall contribution guidelines (such as detailed description of GeoCAT structure, forking, repository cloning, branching, etc.).
+If your contribution is related to GeoCat-Comp documentation, please see the separate [GeoCat-Comp documentation Contributor's Guide](examples/DOCS_CONTRIBUTING.md).

 Once you determine that a function should be contributed under this repo, please refer to the following contribution guidelines:

 # Adding new functions to the Geocat-comp repo